vltmedia/JSONtoHTMLReactJS/README.md

 # Description

-Turn a JSON string into either a plain HTML form or a ReactJS component complete with states hooked up submit button that returns the form data to the parent.
+Turn a JSON string into either a plain HTML form or a ReactJS component complete with states and a hooked up submit button that returns the form data to the parent.

 Currently only a Python class, but a cpp and javascript class will be added soon.